h15200/notes/system-design.md

 - usually will also load balance traffic and keep track of services that are down due to maintenance

+### CDN

+- "content delivery networks" works very similarly to DNS.
+- it leverages data centers around the world and serves the end user from the closest `edge`
+- You can have a Push policy where the CDN gets data every time the original sever gets updated
+- or a Pull policy where the CDN gets data from the server when a customer makes a request.
+This is cached, so the 2nd customer will get a cached result.
+This is better for high traffic content
+- like DNS, there is a TTL policy set on CDN
+- Akamai, Aws CloudFront

 ### Proxies

 - Forward (default) proxies sit between the client and server on behalf of the CLIENT.
 It can be used as a cache, add/remove headers.
 It masks the client IP to the server.
 Most notable example is a VPN (Virtual Private Network).